Oberalp Pass

 The iconic road to Oberalp Pass in the Swiss Alps

-Oberalp Pass is a high mountain pass at an elevation of 2.048m (6,719ft) above the sea level, located on the border of Graubünden and Uri cantons in Switzerland.
+Oberalp Pass is a high mountain pass at an elevation of 2.048m (6,719ft) above the sea level, located on the border of Graubünden and Uri cantons, in Switzerland.

 Can you drive to Oberalp Pass?

-Set high in the Swiss Alps, the wide road to the summit (also known as Alpsu d'Ursera and Oberalppass) is totally paved.
-It’s called Route 19 and was constructed in 1862/63.
-It's an iconic pass in the Swiss Alps.
+The wide road to the summit (also known as Alpsu d'Ursera and Oberalppass) is totally paved.
+It’s called Route 19.

 How long is Oberalp Pass?